 Our department offers students a variety of degree options — Associates; Bachelors; Masters — across many concentrations.
 Courses are offered in the areas of American politics, comparative politics, international relations, political theory, security studies and public administration.

 The Political Science BS degree focuses on the study of government and political processes, institutions, and behavior.
-Students can choose to compliment their degree with their choice of minor program or complete a concentration in American politics or pre-law.
+Students can choose to complete their degree with their choice of minor program or complete a concentration in American politics or pre-law.
 There are also a number of internship options for all majors.

 The International Affairs BA degree offers students the opportunity for in-depth study on one of four regions of the world: East Asia, Europe, Latin America, and North Africa & Middle East.
 This degree program provides the opportunity to study and intern internationally.

 The Strategic and Security Studies BA degree seeks to prepare the next generation of Army and civilian leaders in understanding and navigating America’s future strategic challenges.
-Students chose from among seven areas of concentration: Cyber-Security, Geo-spatial Intelligence, History, Intelligence, International Affairs, Language and Military Science.
+Students choose from among seven areas of concentration: Cyber-Security, Geo-spatial Intelligence, History, Intelligence, International Affairs, Language and Military Science.

 The Department of Political Science & International Affairs was an early adopter of online programs and was ranked #2 by SR Education Group in national 2017 rankings for value and affordability of Political Science degrees, and #1 for on-line Masters degrees.
 SR Education Group, an education publisher founded in 2004, said, “This set of rankings represents schools across the nation that are making an effort to provide economical options for students.”
 In fall 2016 the department began offering a fully online Associate in Arts, Core Curriculum – Political Science pathway.
 In conjunction with UNG Online and eCore, the pathway offers students the opportunity to complete all required courses in Area F (which are offered by the department on a two-year rotation).
 The AA degree is also offered on the Gainesville campus.